 But you can do more with images than simply put them onto your slides.
 A background image can help make your presentation be more visually appealing.
 And it's easier to use an image as a background in Google Slides than you might think.

-Here are complete instructions on how to use images in Google Slides, including step-by-step instructions for using an image as a background:
+This is one of the best Google Slides presentation ideas because it's both easy and stylish!
+Here are complete instructions on how to use an image as a background:

-You can find an assortment of pro quality, royalty-free images on Envato Elements. in addition to ready-to-use photos, you also get access to templates, fonts and creative assets—all with unlimited downloads for a single monthly fee.
+You can find an assortment of pro quality, royalty-free images on Envato Elements.
+Along with stunning photos, you also get access to templates, fonts and more!
+All are included with your flat monthly rate.

 Tip 6.
 Put an Image in a Shape